-“It was my pleasure, my dear, always,” Era-Gragiya responded.
-“All I ask is that you grant me one noble soul to release it from your halls.”
+“It was pleasure, my dear, always,” Era-Gragiya responded.
+“All I ask is that you grant me one noble soul to release from your halls.”

 “One soul you may take but no more,” he decreed.

-So the sky queen walked through each hall appraising a sea of pale faces when finally she stopped in front of a young mother clutching wordlessly to a dead child.
+So the sky queen walked through each hall appraising a sea of pale faces when finally she stopped in front of a young mother clutching wordlessly to a newborn baby.
 “These two here.
 What was their story?” she asked.

-The Lady of sorrows took in the lost souls before responding: “She was a beggar who died giving birth to a stillborn son.”
+The Lady of sorrows eyed the lost souls before responding: “She was a beggar who died giving birth to a stillborn son.”

 “Such suffering is too much for any woman to bear.
 May I have them?”
 Era-Gragiya asked.

 Makar shook his head in answer.
 “I promised you one soul, not two.
-You may take the child or the mother.
-The other must remain.”
+You may take the child or the mother but not both.”

 Era-Gragiya sighed before responding: “If that is your will, I shall take the infant.”

 “As you wish.
-First he must be cleansed.”
+First he must be cleased.”
 Makar snatched the infant from the mother’s arms.
 Then he instructed his Morkrai to fetch some water and a bowl.

 “Do you wish to assist me my dear?”
 Makar asked his wife.
 Morae nodded in response.
 Makar handed her the infant soul and Morae proceeded to wash him in the water before entrusting him back to her husband.